zthurman/epics-docs/guides/EPICS_Process_Database_Concepts.rst

 value and meta-data.

-If the sub-field is an PVScalar or PVScalarArray, then a value will be taken from it, but not meta-data will be available.
+If the sub-field is an PVScalar or PVScalarArray, then a value will be taken from it, but no meta-data will be available.

 local: Require local PV
 ^^^^^^^^^^^^^^^^^^^^^^^